• Skip to main content

 Ingredients

-Another alternative to vodka is to use light rum in its place if you prefer to only use one type of alcohol.
+An alternative to vodka is to use light rum in its place if you prefer to only use one type of alcohol.

-Using vodka and rum keeps the drink from being too sweet in my opinion, but it is totally a personal preference.
+Using vodka and rum keeps the yellowhammer drink from being too sweet in my opinion, but it is totally a personal preference.
 Feel free to experiment and find what you like best.

 Amaretto: Amaretto is a sweet Italian liqueur that has an almond flavor.
 It's intensely sweet, so you definitely don't need to add sugar to this recipe.